GLOBAL MARKETS-Nvidia-led rally pauses as investors eye Jackson Hole | Headlines

 GLOBAL MARKETS-Nvidia-led rally pauses as investors eye Jackson Hole

 World stocks receded on Thursday as investors took a breather after bets that tech darling Nvidia will deliver blockbuster results paid off, while Treasury bond yields edged back higher following a big sell-off.
-Profit-taking weighed on shares across the board, with the MSCI All Country stock index down 0.36%.
-In the United States, the Dow Jones lost 0.35%, the S&P 500 fell 0.57% and the Nasdaq Composite slid 1.04%.
+Profit-taking weighed on shares across the board, with the MSCI All Country stock index dropping 0.91%.
+In the United States, the Dow Jones lost 1.08%, the S&P 500 fell 1.35% and the Nasdaq Composite slid 1.9%.

 Investors are now waiting for a speech by Federal Reserve Chairman Jerome Powell on Friday at a central bank summit in Jackson Hole, Wyoming, for clues on the U.S. interest rates outlook, though Federal Reserve Bank of Philadelphia President Patrick Harker gave a sign of things to come.
 Harker said in an interview on Thursday that he doubted the Fed will need to raise rates again, but also indicated he was not ready to predict when the Fed might start cutting rates.